HarrisonHinkle/E03b-JSON/README.md

 # E03b-JSON
-I complete this assignment for my IU Game Technology course by forking the orginal copy of this repository and making the specified changes to all aspect of it.
+I completed this assignment for my IU Game Technology course by forking the orginal copy of this repository and making the specified changes to all aspect of it.
 I edited the LICENSE to have my name, edited the README to explain what I have done and made numerous changes to the zork.json that were outline in the in the orignal repository.
 Those were:

 - Change the exit in FORE3 from UP to DOWN
  - Add a desc in MGRAT: "If you stay here much longer, you will be eaten by a Grue"